-The corrosion measurement equipment used for this research was the SmartCET system.
-This system applies three techniques, EN, LPR, and HDA, to the measurement of corrosion.
+Following exposure to the corrosive environment, ash was scraped from the surface of the mass loss coupons in applies three techniques, EN, LPR, and HDA, to the measurement of corrosion.
 The application of the three techniques and the appropriate data analysis produces a set of corrosion measurements approximately every 7 minutes.
 Data, which include EN, LPR, and HDA corrosion rates, an EN pitting factor, and Tafel and Stern-Geary constants from the HDA technique, are collected, displayed, and stored using FieldCET software.
 A number of other variables, such as solution resistance, skew, and kurtosis, are collected and available for use.
-The ECR probe corrosion rates were determined by integrating the corrosion rates measured every 7 minutes to calculate the mass loss, which was then divided by exposure time and converted to units of a penetration rate of mm/y.
+The ECR probe corrosion rates were determined by integrating the corrosion rates measured every 7 minutes to calculate the mass loss which was then divided by exposure time and converted to units of a penetration rate of mm/y.